 If one or many of these benefits appeal to you, you should look into the various schools of yoga and determine which is right for you.
 The great news is that just about everyone can do it, too — body type and fitness levels do not matter because there are modifications for every yoga pose and beginner classes in every style.

-Staying healthy is important and at Emory Healthcare, we’re here to help you find the care you need when you need it.
-With more than 2,800 doctors and 300 locations, including 11 hospitals, as well as primary care offices, urgent care, and MinuteClinics, we’re delivering specialized care across the region.
+At Emory Healthcare, we’re here to help you find the care you need when you need it.
+With more than 3,450 physicians in over 70 specialties, 425 locations and 11 hospitals, as well as primary care offices, urgent cares, and MinuteClinics, we’re delivering specialized care across the region.
 Find a doctor near you to help you get and stay healthy.

 Our doctors do more than practice medicine – they advance it.
 Through research and clinical trials, we’re developing new and better ways to prevent and treat disease.